Possess prohibited drug

-Criminal defence lawyers made an application for the matter to be dealt with pursuant to the provisions of Section 32 Mental Health (Forensics Procedure) Act 1990 upon appearance before Waverly Local Court on the basis of a psychiatric report diagnosing XE with Bipolar Affective Disorder.
+Criminal defence lawyers made an application for the matter to be dealt with pursuant to the provisions of Section 32 Mental Health (Forensics Procedure) Act 1990 upon appearance before Waverley Local Court.
+This was on the basis of a psychiatric report diagnosing XE with Bipolar Affective Disorder.

-If you are facing drug charges, contact O’Brien Solicitors on (02) 9261 4281 to set up a free appointment with the drug defence lawyers in our Sydney office.
+If you are facing drug charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the drug defence lawyers in our Sydney office.